Blog

 Forty and Building - On Starting Late and Starting Right

 On starting to build things at an age when you're supposed to have it figured out.
-Starting later means starting with taste, experience, and audience intuition.
+Starting later means starting with a head start.

 Read